euler-xyz/reward-streams/README.md

 ## Motivation

 The billion-dollar algorithm has been a game-changer for reward distribution in the Ethereum ecosystem.
 However, existing implementations have limitations that can hinder their flexibility and utility.
-For instance, most implementations do not support staking-free reward distribution and join multiple farms that provide rewards for the same token.
+For instance, most implementations do not support reward distribution based on balance changes tracking and do not allow to join multiple farms that provide rewards for the same token.

 Reward Streams was developed to address these limitations and provide a more flexible and powerful implementation of the billion-dollar algorithm.
 Here's what Reward Streams offers:

-1. A common base contract (`BaseRewardStreams`) that is reused by both staking and staking-free mechanisms of rewards distribution.
+1. A common base contract (`BaseRewardStreams`) that is reused by both staking and balance-tracking mechanisms of rewards distribution.
-2. An easy-to-use mechanism for staking-free reward distribution, which requires only a subtle change to the ERC-20 token contract.
+2. An easy-to-use mechanism for balance-tracking reward distribution, which requires only a subtle change to the ERC-20 token contract.
 3. A permissionless mechanism to create a reward distribution scheme, enabling anyone to incentivize staking/holding of any token with any reward.
 4. The ability for users to earn up to 5 different reward tokens simultaneously for staking/holding of a single rewarded token.
 5. Additive, fixed length epoch-based distribution of rewards where the reward rate may differ from epoch to epoch.